-2 Communication and interpersonal skills 10 The individual needs to know and understand: The significance of establishing and maintaining customer confidence technical considerations related to heritage/preservation work The roles and requirements of architects and related trades The value of building and maintaining trust/productive working relationships The importance of swiftly resolving misunderstandings and conflicting demands The individual shall be able to: Interpret customer requirements and manage customer expectations positively Visualize and translate customer wishes making recommendations which meet/improve their design and budgetary requirements Provide specialist technical advice and guidance on heritage projects Present portfolio of previous work to demonstrate range and quality of experience and expertise Produce a cost and time estimate for customers Recognize the needs of architects and related trades Introduce architects and related trades to support customer requirements Work effectively in a team to facilitate efficiency/productivity/quality and cost control 3 Problem solving, innovation, and creativity 5 The individual needs to know and understand: The types of problem which can occur within the work process such as poor pasting Diagnostic approaches to problem solving Trends and developments in the industry including new materials, Methods, and equipment/technology, e.g. colour mixing The individual shall be able to: Check work regularly to minimize problems at a later stage Challenge incorrect information to prevent problems Recognize and understand problems swiftly and follow a self- managed process for resolving Recognize opportunities to contribute ideas to improve the product and overall level of customer satisfaction Show willingness to try new methods and embrace change
+Se ction Relative importance (%) 2 Communication and interpersonal skills 10

+- The significance of establishing and maintaining customer confidence technical considerations related to heritage/preservation work - The roles and requirements of architects and related trades - The value of building and maintaining trust/productive working relationships - The importance of swiftly resolving misunderstandings and conflicting demands

+- Interpret customer requirements and manage customer expectations positively - Visualize and translate customer wishes making recommendations which meet/improve their design and budgetary requirements - Provide specialist technical advice and guidance on heritage projects - Present portfolios of previous work to demonstrate range and quality of experience and expertise - Produce cost and time estimates for customers - Recognize the needs of architects and related trades - Introduce architects and related trades to support customer requirements - Work effectively in teams to facilitate efficiency/productivity/quality and cost control

+3 Problem solving, innovation, and creativity

+- The types of problem which can occur within the work process such as poor pasting - Diagnostic approaches to problem solving - Trends and developments in the industry including new materials, Methods, and equipment/technology, e.g. colour mixing

+- Check work regularly to minimize problems at later stages - Challenge incorrect information to prevent problems - Recognize and understand problems swiftly and follow a self-managed process for resolving - Recognize opportunities to contribute ideas to improve products and overall levels of customer satisfaction - Show willingness to try new methods and embrace change

-4 Produce and interpret plans/technical drawings 10 The individual needs to know and understand: The details required for floor plans in construction drawings including sections, datum levels, wall constructions, material codes, depth dimensions, heights, schedules, and specifications Symbols e.g. for materials Scales The benefits of planning the sequence of material and labour requirements including the use of bills of quantities, programmes of work, stock systems, critical path analysis, lead times, schedules, and pricing systems External and internal colour schemes, e.g. monochromatic, analogous, and complementary, warm/advancing, contrasting, and cool/receding The need for accurate drawings to produce accurate work The individual shall be able to: Produce hand or computer aided designs (CAD) Interpret drawings accurately Produce colour schemes Provide colour matches e.g. for type/era of building Check for specialist requirements, e.g. to be fire retardant Accurately measure from technical drawings and scale Check for accuracy, challenge and make recommendations to architect/client Accurately calculate quantities of materials required and price work Produce schedules of work 5 Apply paint brush and roller 25 The individual needs to know and understand: Purposes of painting: protection, preservation, sanitation, decoration, and identification, e.g. colour coding The significance of following manufacturer's guidelines COSHH requirements Impact of materials on the general public and necessary precautions e.g. allergies Range of brushes, rollers and trowel/texturing tools The variety of surface coatings e.g. water and solvent borne; wood Treatments, e.g. stains and preservatives
+Se ction Relative importance (%) 4 Produce and interpret plans/technical drawings 10

+- The details required for floor plans in construction drawings including sections, datum levels, wall constructions, material codes, depth dimensions, heights, schedules, and specifications - Symbols e.g. for materials - Scales - The benefits of planning the sequence of material and labour requirements including the use of bills of quantities, programmes of work, stock systems, critical path analysis, lead times, schedules, and pricing systems - External and internal colour schemes, e.g. monochromatic, analogous, and complementary, warm/advancing, contrasting, and cool/receding - The need for accurate drawings to produce accurate work

+- Produce hand or computer aided designs (CAD) - Interpret drawings accurately - Produce colour schemes - Provide colour matches e.g. for type/era of building - Check for specialist requirements, e.g. to be fire retardant - Accurately measure from technical drawings and scales - Check for accuracy, challenge and make recommendations to architects/clients - Accurately calculate quantities of materials required and price work - Produce schedules of work

+5 Apply paint brush and roller 25

+- The purposes of painting: protection, preservation, sanitation, decoration, and identification, e.g. colour coding - The significance of following manufacturers' guidelines - COSHH requirements - Impacts of materials on the general public and necessary precautions e.g. allergies - The range of brushes, rollers, and trowel/texturing tools - The variety of surface coatings e.g. water and solvent borne; wood Treatments, e.g. stains and preservatives